 Fellowship Program Director and Director of Education

-Dr. Larson was named a Top Doc by Mpls/St. Paul Magazine for Orthopedic Surgery in 2007, 2008, 2009, 2010 and 2012, and Top Doctor for Women by Minnesota Monthly in 2010.
+Dr. Larson was named a Top Doc by Mpls/St. Paul Magazine for Orthopedic Surgery in 2007 through 2010, 2012, 2013, and 2014 and Top Doctor for Women by Minnesota Monthly in 2010, 2013.
 The annual survey randomly samples 2,500 licensed and practicing Minnesota physicians and 2,500 Minnesota nurses about who they consider to be the best in the industry.

 David Anderson, MD